zshi719/2025-Data-24100/README.md

 	docker run $(COMMON_DOCKER_FLAGS) $(IMAGE_NAME) \
 	sqlite3 $(DB_PATH) "DELETE FROM accounts; DELETE FROM stocks_owned;"
 ```
-1. Maybe lean into pyproject.toml, its way more modern.
+19. Maybe lean into pyproject.toml, its way more modern.
 Use it for testing and requirements.
-2. Rewrite rubrics to help graders.
+20. Rewrite rubrics to help graders.
 Be more specific on a number of ongoing issues (branch protection violations, separation of concerns, unused code, inconsistent abstractions, etc.)
+21. Learning objectives need to be expanded for each week, especially toward the end.
+Focus on hard skills.
+Per conversation with other faculty increase pre-req questions.
 </details>

 ## Course Description